jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.0.17 =
+* Added NEW option to hide all correct and incorrect response messages until the quiz is completed
+* Added NEW option to hide all correct and incorrect response messages entirely
+* Added class to quizLevel header for easier styling
+* Bug fixes: variable declarations for IE, jQuery Mobile compatibility

 = 1.0.16 =
 * Adding random sort ONLY questions / ONLY answers options
 * Resolved styling issue with answer labels